CurtisNewbie/FFMPEG-WITH-UI/README.md

 # FFMPEG-WITH-UI

-**Simple tool that converts all files in a directory to specified format using FFMPEG CLI.
-The converted files are of their orginal names.
-This program comes with a UI, it's for my girlfriend.**
+**Simple tool that converts all files in the specified input directory to specified format using FFMPEG CLI.
+The converted files are of their orginal names (except the file extension), and are placed inside the specified output directory.
+This program comes with a UI, it's for my girlfriend :D.**

-Essentially, it is doing following command for every file in the directory:
+Essentially, it is doing following command for every file in the selected input directory:

     ffmpeg -i fileToBeConverted.mov -vcodec copy -acodec copy convertedFile.mp4